TouchBistro/aws-ccp-go/README.md

 )
 ```
-All client packages expose `2` helper functions: `NewClient()` & `DeleteClient()`.
+All client packages expose `2` helper functions: `Client()` & `Delete()`.

-The `NewClient` function returns a singleton AWS service client.
+The `Client` function returns a singleton AWS service client.
 It uses the supplied `providers.CredsProvdier`
 sub-type as the configuration (`aws.Config`).

-The `DeleteClient` clears the singleton instance for the supplied `provider` to force the module to create
+The `Delete` function clears the singleton instance for the supplied `provider` to force the module to create
-and return a new instance in the next call to `NewClient`
+and return a new instance in the next call to `Client`

 The `aws-ccp-go` supports basic configurartion out of the box.
 If more specific configuration is required,
 functional options can be supplied to client builder methods for instance: AWS Region or Client Retry Attempts etc.